mitodl/mitx-grading-library/docs/formula_grader.md

 )
 ```

 If you want to exclude everything except for a specific set of functions, instead use a whitelist.
-In the following example, the only allowed functions are sin and cos.
+In the following example, the only allowed functions in correct answers are sin and cos.

 ```python
 grader = FormulaGrader(